Saroj-Swadithya/Security-Camera-using-python/README.md

 # Security-Camera-using-python
 This is a Python project that utilizes the OpenCV library to create a real-time video recording program with face and body detection.
+In this project I cover on how to access and display the video feed from a webcam or connected camera.
+Here's the logic for saving videos only when a person is detected and stopping the recording when no person is detected.
 The primary features of this program are as follows:

 * Video capture
 * Face and Body detection